Ayaz Amir: Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-60 Chakwal as a candidate of PML-N in the 2008 Pakistani general elections and achieved the highest number of votes in Pakistan, a record of over 125,000.
 In 2013, he applied for a PML-N ticket but was not granted one.
 He then left PML-N. In recent years, Ayaz has openly expressed his disillusionment with politics and believes that the political aspect of his life is now over.

-In 2018, He was nominated by the Pakistan Tehreek-e-Insaf for the role of Care Taker Chief Minister of Punjab.
+In 2018, he was nominated by the Pakistan Tehreek-e-Insaf for the role of Care Taker Chief Minister of Punjab.
+In 2024, the jailed former Prime Minister Imran Khan sent a message to Ayaz Amir directing him to contest the general elections from Chakwal as the party had no candidate amidst the crackdown against it.
+Ayaz Amir then contested and received 154,825 votes and defeated the Muslim League (N) candidate.
+He had trounced his opponent by 25,476 votes.
+Mr Ayaz Amir’s result was then flipped over night and he was defeated via form 47.

 Journalism career

 Ayaz Amir started his career as a columnist for Dawn.
 His columns were initially known for being critical of the Pakistan Army’s role in politics; he has taken a softer approach in recent times proclaiming the Army of today to be a battle hardened and resilient Army and not the chocolate Army of yesteryears.
 He later wrote a column for The News International for many years before he developed differences with them and turned to writing his column in Urdu.

 He has also hosted a talk show Counterpoint on ARY One World television.
 He currently appears as an analyst on the Pakistani TV channel Duniya News current affairs show called Think Tank.